Flexible osteopathy study options

 At the London School of Osteopathy students have the flexibility of studying a degree in osteopathy on a full-time or a part-time basis.

 A standard part-time degree takes 5 years.
 In certain circumstances if required the part-time course can be extended to 6 years if a student needs to extend their studies over a longer period.

 In addition students spend time in our clinic gaining all important ‘hands-on’ clinical experience.
 In year 1 this will consist of 100 hours per year, increasing to 600 hours in the final year.

-Lectures take place on alternative weekends (Saturday and Sunday) for a total of 18 weekends between September and June.
+Lectures take place on alternative weekends between 9am – 5pm (Saturday and Sunday) for a total of 18 weekends between September and June.
 Students spend additional time in our clinic.
 In year 1 this will consist of 50 hours over the year and then gradually increases to 600 hours in the final year.
 Our flexible approach to learning extends to your studies within the clinic.
 Students are given the freedom where possible to select the hours each month they will spend in clinic.